abhishekdbihani/compaction_LIGGGHTS/README.md

+# Uniaxial Compaction and Force-chain Analysis of Bidisperse Grain packs

-This repository contains the script for creating a bidisperse grain pack and running a uniaxial compaction test on it using LIGGGHTS.
-Scripts for post-processing (calculating, plotting and visualizing coordination numbers and force chains) are also provided.
+This repository contains the script for creating a bidisperse (two radii) grain pack under gravity and running a uniaxial compaction test on it using LIGGGHTS library (C++) on high-performance computing (HPC) resources.
+Scripts for post-processing like calculating, plotting and visualizing coordination numbers and force chains to study the grain behavior when subjected to compaction are also provided.

 Created by Abhishek Bihani (Supervisor: Hugh Daigle).
 May 2020

 ----------------------------------------------------------------------------------------------------------------------------------

-Pre-requisities:

-i) LIGGGHTS
-ii) MATLAB

-Recommended:

-i) ParaView
+## Pre-requisities

+*i) LIGGGHTS*

 Please install LIGGGHTS on your system.
 Link- https://www.cfdem.com/media/DEM/docu/Section_start.html

 If working with Windows, one option is to install the ubuntu app and then install LIGGGHTS as a library with pre-compiled codes.
 This is likely to reduce the possible issues compared to the other methods.

+*ii) MATLAB*

 MATLAB is required for the post-processing the results and plotting graphs.

+## Recommended

+*i) ParaView*

 ParaView will allow visualization of the grain pack and force chain behavior during the compaction process.

 ----------------------------------------------------------------------------------------------------------------------------------

-Procedure & Details-
+## Procedure & Details

-I) LIGGGHTS script-
+### I) LIGGGHTS script

 Navigate to the src folder using the linux command line, and run the following code (adjust the number of CPU processors to be used)-